vinceallenvince/Bit-Shadow-Machine/README.md

 Rendering blur is an intensive operation that requires us to decrease the total number of items to maintain 60fps.
 View it at [public/Bit.BoxAnimItemsBlur.html](http://vinceallenvince.github.io/Bit-Shadow-Machine/Bit.BoxAnimItemsBlur.html).

-Now step back and remember these animated items are all just CSS box shadows on the document body.

 ## A world

 A Bit-Shadow world can be any element that has a box shadow.
-In the example below, we've placed a &lt;div&gt; in the body and passed in as the second argument to the System.init() method.
+In the example below, we've placed a &lt;div&gt; in the body and passed it as an 'el' property when adding a new World.

 ```html
 <!DOCTYPE html>